minecraftforum/rules/rules/mapping_and_modding/rules.markdown

 ## General Rules

 * No linking to sites that require a person to do surveys or require personal information, such as cell phone numbers.
+* No posting download milestones or landmarks.
+These are considered spam, and should be posted only in the opening post.

 ## Minecraft Mods